-- 8. Identify locations in the Ashokan Watershed that are long-term, chronic suspended sediment/turbidity sources and evaluate the potential efficacy of restoration practices.
+- 7. Identify locations in the Ashokan Watershed and priority tributaries that are determined through long-term studies to be chronic suspended sediment/turbidity sources and evaluate the potential efficacy of restoration practices.
 Annually update and prioritize potential stream restoration and/or channel stabilization projects identified through the stream corridor geomorphic assessments.
-Begin the survey and design process for future turbidity reduction projects. - 9.
-Participate in partner meetings to review water quality analyses to outline the water quality basis for project site selection.
-Review, select and restore three Stony Clove Creek project locations based on ongoing water quality monitoring studies. - 10.
-SMIP funding for 2019-2024, along with funds provided to SWCD for stream restoration projects, may be used to implement additional projects expected to have a measurable reduction in turbidity.
+Begin the survey and design process for future turbidity reduction projects. - 8.
+Based on project monitoring results, identify turbidity reduction projects that require postconstruction repairs and begin the survey and design process for alterations that improve site function. - 9.
+Participate in partner meetings to review water quality analyses to outline the water quality basis for project site selection. - 10.
+SMIP funding for 2019-2025, along with funds provided to SWCD for stream restoration projects, may be used to implement additional projects expected to have a measurable reduction in turbidity.
 Support efforts to obtain additional funding to pursue this goal. - 11.
 After completion of a Stream Feature Inventory of the Esopus Creek mainstem in Oliverea, coordinate with the Town of Shandaken and County DPW to determine next steps in assessment and planning to treat flood hazards and channel instability in the area.

-Ashokan Watershed Stream Projects to Restore Stream Stability and Reduce Chronic Sources of Sediment (Active 2022)
+Ashokan Watershed Stream Projects to Restore Stream Stability and Reduce Chronic Sources of Sediment (Active 2023)

-SWCD Stony Clove Creek Above Jensen Road \$TBD 2020/21 design 2022 construction Stabilize failing hillslope that is chronic source of suspended sediment and improve overall stream stability through a historically unstable section of Stony Clove Creek.
-SWCD Panther Kill Stream Restoration Project \$TBD 2020/2021 design 2022 construction Stabilize failing hillslope and channel instability that is chronic source of suspended sediment from clay rich glacial till.
-SWCD Elk Bushkill Stream Restoration Project \$TBD Under consideration Stabilize failing hillslope and channel instability that is chronic source of suspended sediment in a headwater tributary to Esopus Creek.
-SWCD Hollow Tree Brook Stream Restoration Project \$TBD Under consideration Stabilize highly unstable reach of stream that has become chronic source of suspended sediment in Stony Clove Creek watershed.
-Site was first identified post-Irene and then reactivated during Christmas 2020 storm.
+SWCD Elk Bushkill Stream Restoration Project \$TBD 2022/2023 design 2023 construction Stabilize failing hillslope and channel instability that is chronic source of tributary to Esopus Creek. failing hillslope and channel instability that is chronic source of suspended sediment in a headwater to Esopus Creek.
+SWCD Hollow Tree Brook Stream Restoration Project \$TBD 2022/2023 design 2024 construction Stabilize highly unstable reach of stream that has become chronic sourc Clove Creek watershed.
+Site was first identified post-Irene and then rea · · ,

-Ashokan Watershed SMIP Projects Supporting Stream Restoration (Active 2022)
+Ashokan Watershed SMIP Projects Supporting Stream Restoration (Active 2023)